- Alumni,

 Eligibility for admission to the Traditional Undergraduate BS in Nursing program requires a cumulative undergraduate GPA of at least 2.75, and a minimum 2.75 GPA in all required science and math courses.* All required math/science courses must have been completed within eight years of admission.
 A grade of C or better is necessary in each required science and math course.

-These 45 credits must also include four of the following science courses (or their transfer equivalent) listed below [the fifth science course may be completed in the first semester of the program]:
+These 60 credits must also include the following science courses (or their transfer equivalent) listed below:

 For students transferring into nursing, BIO 155 is not a prerequisite for admission into the program if Anatomy and Physiology I, Anatomy and Physiology II, and Microbiology have been successfully completed and approved for transfer.
 Students who have met those specified requirements should contact their advisor to request a special arrangement waiver.

-Students possessing a baccalaureate degree in another field from an accredited institution, or a 2 year associates of science or arts degree from Madison College or a UW school are considered to have fulfilled all of Edgewood College’s General Education requirements, except foreign language, religious studies, and COR courses.
+Students possessing a baccalaureate degree in another field from an accredited institution, or a 2 year associates of science or arts degree from Madison College or a UW school are considered to have fulfilled all of Edgewood College’s General Education requirements, except COR courses.
 Post-baccalaureate students, however, must still meet all School of Nursing pre-requirements for supporting courses in the major.

 Edgewood offers a Guaranteed Admission Program for matriculating freshmen.
 Ask your freshman admissions counselor for more information.